Dave-team/Knowledge-base/Mental Models.md

 Subselves: We use different mental processes in different situations, so each of us is not a single character but a collection of different characters, who take turns to commandeer the body depending on the situation.
 There is an office “you”, a lover “you”, an online “you”, etc.

+Excessive self regard: when we overestimate our own capabilities, especially when we have little experience.
+The more incompetent someone, the less they realize they’re incompetent

+Hedonic treadmill: we pursue things because we think they will make us happy.
+When we reach that, we feel pleasure and success for a very short time and then our success no longer gives us pleasure.
+As a result, we seek something new and the cycle repeats.

+Attribution error: when others screw up we blame character.
+When we screw up we blame circumstance.

 ## Negotiation
 The Third Story — The Third Story is one an impartial observer, such as a mediator, would tell; it’s a version of events both sides can agree on.